razilo/razilocomponent/README.md

 import 'node_modules/promise-polyfill/promise.js'
 import RaziloComponent from 'razilocomponent'

-// razilo modules are all ES6 modules so make them available on global window.RaziloComponent = RaziloComponent;
+// razilo modules are all ES6 modules so make them available on global window window.RaziloComponent = RaziloComponent;
 ```

 This will pull in a few polyfills, fix any missing API's in older browsers and then import Razilo Component in, making it available globally to allow each web component to use the class to create new objects.
 If you are looking for a more complete solution, you can also find razilorequest and razilocookie to offer cookie maangement and request tools (with promises) to allow you to further your project with backend calls for data (slim3 is great for this!).
-Alternativel, pull in your own tools at this point to manage requests and other things.
+Alternatively, pull in your own tools at this point to manage requests and other things.

 Now you will need to compile with browserify or similar, the ES6 code in your app.js file into a distributable file, and add that to the head area of your index.html file as we did above.